DAOresearch/awesome-daos/README.md

 - [MolochDAO V2](https://github.com/MolochVentures/moloch) - Coordinate and manage capital.
 - [MolochDAO V3](https://github.com/Moloch-Mystics) - Modular Moloch - plug and play DAO legos (WIP).
 - [TrojanDAO V2](https://github.com/TROJANFOUNDATION/Trojan-DAO-Token-Engineering) - Fundraise and coordinate and manage capital.
+- [Liquidity Delegated Governance](https://medium.com/@andre_54855/liquidity-delegated-governance-89184d40643a) - If you are looking for a boilerplate Liquidity Provision + Delegation + Governance + Timelock solution, all you need to do is create your token, provide liquidity to uniswap/balancer, and then call the deploy functions on the liquidity and governance factories.
+No multisig required and you have a fully configurable decentralized solution.

 <br />